Indonesia Cultural Trip. Day 3: Mataram

 We stopped for souvenir at Sasaku Ole-Ole Lombok

-This was among the best restaurant, we made a come back on the other day
+This was among the best restaurants; we made a comeback on the other day

 We again had been upgraded to the bigger room when checked-in.
-It was Executive Suite upgraded from the Junior Suite... whoaaa!!
-It comes with a living hall and a huge bathroom, and the front-desk personnel escorted us all the way to the room.
-After a short doze, Pak Ibrahim picked us in the late afternoon to visit the traditional woodcraft village.
-After a brief stopped, Pak Ibrahim took us to the historical Taman Mayura.
-Built in 1744 by the Bali government, and it was one of the battle fierce ground between the Balinese and the Dutch.
+We were upgraded to the Executive Suite from the Junior Suite.
+Whoaaa!!
+It comes with a living hall and a giant bathroom, and the front-desk personnel escorted us all the way to the room.
+After a short doze, Pak Ibrahim picked us up in the late afternoon to visit the traditional woodcraft village.
+After a brief stop, Pak Ibrahim took us to the historical Taman Mayura.
+The Balinese and Dutch fought fiercely here.
+The Bali government built it in 1744.

-En route we stopped at one of the woodcutting cultural village
+En route we stopped at one of the woodcutting cultural villages.

-Thinking of hassle handling this craft, we just don't bother to get one
+Thinking of the hassle of handling this craft, we just don't bother to get one

 There was a charity dinner that the lake was decorated with floating candle